Today’s Reading: Acts 9:32-43

 His story was not about what a wicked man he was, but about how he had suffered.
 The same God of mercy who forgave Paul and then used his story also had mercy on this unfortunate man and used his healing to turn two towns to the Lord.

 Consider Tabitha the Seamstress (also known as Dorcas).
 Tabitha was a good person.
 She was always doing kind things for others and helping the poor.
 She made clothing for others and cared deeply for them.
 Her life was a stark contrast to Paul’s history of making life miserable for others.
-Two people, two very different backgrounds, both in need of the mercy of God and the salvation available through faith in Jesus Christ.
+Two people with two very different backgrounds, both in need of the mercy of God and the salvation available through faith in Jesus Christ.

 About this time she became ill and died.
 Her body was washed for burial and laid in an upstairs room.
 But the believers had heard that Peter was nearby at Lydda, so they sent two men to beg him, “Please come as soon as possible!”